clumsyjedi/fbia-client/README.md

 ## Usage

-This client wraps up a lot of the boilerplate stuff for FBIA into a natice clojure library.
+This client wraps up a lot of the boilerplate stuff for FBIA into a native clojure library.
 It is not very exciting, but should be a decent enough starting point for devlopers who are working in this space.

 Most functions return core.async channels containing one item.
 If the result is `Throwable` then an error has occurred in the belly of the internet.
 Otherwise it should contain some data from Facebook about the thig you did.